On the Nonemptiness and Boundedness of Solution Sets of Weakly Homogeneous Optimization Problems: Nonemptiness and Boundedness of Solution Sets

-\begin{example} Consider the objective $f$ and the constraint set $K$ given in Example \ref{ex:1}.
-It is not difficult to show that $\K(K,f)=\{0\}$.
+\begin{example} Consider the weakly homogeneous optimization problem given by $f$ and $K$ as in Example~\ref{ex:1}.
+One can see that $\K(K,f)=\{0\}$.
 According to Theorem \ref{thm:trivial}, the solution set is nonempty and bounded.
 Meanwhile, we can see that $\Sol(K,f)=\{(1,0)\}$. \end{example}